Extract characters from a string:

 Definition and Usage

-This method extracts the characters in a string between "start" and "end", not including "end" itself.
+substring() method extracts characters between "start" and "end", not

-If either "start" or "end" is less than 0, it is treated as if it were 0.
+If "start" or "end" is less than 0, they are treated as 0.

 |start||Required.
 The position where to start the extraction.
 First character is at index 0|